getify/You-Dont-Know-JS/scope & closures/ch3.md

 console.log(i); // ReferenceError
 ```

-Not only does `let` in the for-loop head bind the `i` to the for-loop body, but in fact, it re-binds it to each *iteration* of the loop, making sure to re-assign it the value that it had at the end of the previous loop iteration.
+Not only does `let` in the for-loop header bind the `i` to the for-loop body, but in fact, it re-binds it to each *iteration* of the loop, making sure to re-assign it the value that it had at the end of the previous loop iteration.

-Here's another way of illustrating more clearly the per-iteration binding behavior that occurs:
+Here's another way of illustrating the per-iteration binding behavior that occurs:

 ```js
 {